-This is the most amazing Guacamole!
+This is the most amazing Guacamole you will ever try.
 This guacamole recipe features fresh avocados mashed and loaded with tomatoes, red onions, lime juice, and jalapenos.
-This recipe is also flavored with fresh herbs and spices, which makes this guacamole out of the world.
+It’s also flavored with fresh herbs and spices, which takes this recipe to a new level of delicious.

 As much as I love getting creative and sharing original and unique recipes, I also love to make classics.
 Guacamole is one of my favorite classic dips.
 It’s ready in about five minutes, it’s healthy and so delicious!

-I’ve played around with this this guacamole recipe for the last couple of years and this one is a winner in my book.
-Two key ingredients that make this guacamole amazing are fresh cilantro and cumin.
-Both add so much flavor to the dip.
+My favorite way to include avocados in my diet is this dip.
+I’ve played around with this guacamole recipe for the last couple of years and this one is a winner by far.
+The key ingredients that make this recipe amazing are fresh cilantro, lime juice, and cumin.
+All add so much flavor to the dip.

 I know many people like to have their guacamole plain, simply avocado, and some lime juice.
 But it’s just so much better with a pop of flavor from red onion, tomatoes, jalapeno, spices, and herbs.